 Jordan is a fascinating country with nearly as many incredible Roman ruins as the Italians.
-While I had always known about Petra, I had not heard about Jerash until our recent visit.
+While I had always known about Petra, I had not heard about Roman ruins of Jerash until our recent visit.
 The Jordanian history and fusion of cultures and ethnicities makes it a very special place in the heart of the Middle East.
 It has many neighbours including Israel, Palestine, Egypt, Iraq, Saudi Arabia and Syria.
-Jordan is situated in a region that has had its fair share of conflict in recent decades and indeed throughout history.
+Jordan is situated in a region surrounded by conflict in recent decades and indeed throughout history.
 Recently, they had had to deal with the refugees from Iraq and more than 1.3 million Syrian refugees since 2011.
 This has added significantly to their population of four million and created employment, housing and infrastructure problems, yet the Jordanian seem it in their stride with few prejudices.

 Jordan has been home to many of the world’s oldest civilisations.
 Egyptians, Assyrians, Babylonians, Greeks, Nabataeans, Romans, Crusaders and Turks all traded, built cities and fought wars in Jordan leaving behind rich cultural influences.
 It’s from this, modern Jordanians have built their identity.

 The Roman city of JerashThe Roman city of Jerash is just 50 kilometres from the capital Amman.
 Jerash is described as a city of ruins, but don’t let that fool you.
 It may not look the way it did two thousand years ago, but it’s one of the best-preserved Roman cities you’ll see in the world.
 The scale is impressive.
 The ruins are a close second to Jordan’s favourite visitor destination, Petra, yet few people know about them.

 Jerash was founded by Alexander the Great in the 4th century BC.
 But, it was about 300 years later under Roman rule it really began to flourish.